-Tenaro is located on the north coast of Guadalcanal to the south of Cape Esperence.
+Tenaro is located to the south of Cape Esperence on the north coast of Guadalcanal.

-Japanese occupied this area during the campaign.
-On February 9, 1943 US Army forces linked up at Tenaro, an western force that had landed at Verahue and eastern force from the 161st Infantry Regiment advancing from Kokumbona.
+During the Guadalcanal campaign, the Japanese occupied this area.
+On February 9, 1943 U. S. Army forces linked up at Tenaro, an western force that had landed at Verahue and eastern force from the 161st Infantry Regiment advancing from Kokumbona.
 American forces discovered many tons of Japanese equipment and weapons left behind when the Japanese evacuated the area.
 In February 1943, Americans spent several weeks cleaning and clearing the area, and the ordnance was taken back to the Henderson Field area.